Music

 Music as a FET Subject

-Practical and written exams take place in June and November; the practical exam counts 50% of the total mark.
-Continuous assessment is ongoing throughout the year.
+Practical and written examinations take place in June and November, with the practical examination contributing 50% of the final mark.
+Continuous assessment takes place throughout the year.

 View Full Map